-Status of gender-based violence: Sub-projects will help reduce the incidence GBV by offering individuals an opportunity to pursue income-generating activities outside of the home.
+Status of gender-based violence: Sub-projects will help reduce the incidence of gender-based violence (GBV) by offering individuals an opportunity to pursue income-generating activities outside of the home.
 A Rapid Gender Analysis by UN Women in October 2020 reported that key informants observed an increase in GBV, citing containment measures, movement restrictions and increased stress as the reason for increased domestic tensions that often culminated in physical and emotional violence.
 Many key informants indicated that men being confined at home as a source of this tension.
 Based on those findings, offering individuals employment opportunities that reduce the financial burden and provide a safe place for people to work should reduce GBV incidence.
 Post-distribution monitoring will capture how participants spent their entitlement, if participants felt safe during the activity (and in the movement to and from the site), and if they were treated with dignity and respect, among other protection indicators.
-This will ensure that sub-projects have not inadvertently increased GBV.
+This will ensure that sub-projects do not inadvertently increase the incidence of GBV in the camps.